 And, just a few minutes walk away, lies the Church of the Sepulcher, where some believe Jesus was crucified and buried.

 Church of the Nativity: Bethlehem lies 10 kilometres south of the city of Jerusalem.
 Since the 2nd century AD people have believed that the place where the Church of the Nativity, Bethlehem, now stands is where Jesus was born.
 The first Church was built over one cave, traditionally believed to be the Birthplace itself.
 The Nativity both marks the beginnings of Christianity and is one of the holiest spots in Christendom.
-The original basilica church of 339 AD (St Helena), parts of which survive below ground, was arranged so that its octagonal eastern end surrounded, and provided a view of, the cave.
-This church is overlaid by the present Church of the Nativity, essentially of the mid-6th century AD (Justinian)with later alterations.
+The original basilica church of 339 AD (built by St. Helena), parts of which survive below ground, was arranged so that its octagonal eastern end surrounded, and provided a view of, the cave.
+This church is overlaid by the present Church of the Nativity of the mid-6th century AD (Justinian) with later alterations.

 If flying from the United States cheaper roundtrip flights can be found from Boston, Chicago and New York City (JFK).
 A 9 day round trip in February from JFK-Tel Aviv is currently available for $795 USD.